LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[SEEDS-A]] - Commercial agriculture uses low variety of seeds
 - [[SENSING-B]] - Otto Scharmer's framework for turning inward to see the external system within ourselves
 - [[SETH-PRACTICES-A]] - Practices for energy, flow of qi, loosening, and reflection
+- [[SHOOT-ALBANY-BULB-A]] - Shots of myself from Albany Bulb shoot
+- [[SHOOT-LAKE-MERRITT-A]] - Shots of myself from Lake Merritt shoot
 - [[SLOWING-DOWN-A]] -
 - [[SMALLBUSINESS-RENT]] - if rent is low, businesses can sell for different prices if they also practice transparency and democratic shaping
 - [[SOIL-A]] - A Textural Classification of Soils